yireo/magento-ce-languagefiles/README.md

 use in your Magento project, ZIP-files need to be created and language-files need to be downloaded and renamed.
 This GitHub project does that gathering for you.

+Note: These sources are automatically updated through a cronjob, every 8 hours.

 ## FAQ: How to use these translations?
 Within this GitHub project, browse to the `packages` folder and download the package of your required language.
 Next, upload this ZIP-package (for instance `magento-ce-17-de_DE.zip`) to your